 COURSE SITES BY BLACKBOARD

 CourseSites is a free version of Blackboard as is aimed at the education sector rather than corporate.
 You can create up to 5 different active classes or “course sites”, and the free package comes loaded with social learning, the ability to check performance and grades and includes a variety of media in your courses to make learning more engaging

-Digital Chalk touts itself as a “complete solution for creating and delivering online training”.
+Digital Chalk touts itself as a “complete solution for creating and delivering online training courses.
 It has been designed with small businesses in mind and also comes optimized for eCommerce.
-It is a good alternative to moodle.
+It is a good alternative to Moodle.